kostanikolov/SoftUni/README.md

-This are the topics that we covered in my education @ SoftUni so far
+Topics that we covered in my education @ SoftUni so far
 ===

-## Java Fundamentals (May - August)
+## Java Fundamentals (May - August 2018)
 **Java Advanced (May 2018)**
 1. Intro to Java
 2. Linear data structures